BitBalloon/homepage/posts/2013-10-29-hosting-for-the-programmable-web.markdown

 ### Open Platform

-Our mission for creating much more accessible and API-driven hosting platform doesn't end with our end users.
-BitBalloon's underlying infrastructure is open for other developers to leverage in their own services.
+Our quest for a much more accessible and API-driven hosting platform is just getting started.
+And it doesn't stop with our direct customers, BitBalloon's underlying infrastructure is open for other programmers to leverage in their own services.

-If you're building web authoring tools, you can use BitBalloon's infrastructure to empower your users with "site aware", API-backed web publishing using your own brand!
+If you're building web authoring tools, you can use BitBalloon's infrastructure to empower your users with "site aware", API-backed web publishing under your own brand.

+We'd love to hear what you think of all this, and can't wait to see you build with BitBalloon and the programmable web!